w3f/Grant-Milestone-Delivery/evaluations/SwarmNL_1_keeganquigley.md

 # General Notes

+Everything worked out of the box.
+Very clean code with great inline comments, great documentation & testing, good coverage, and the example demos are very helpful to see how everything works.
+Nice work!

 ## Demos

 For all tutorials, Docker complains about not having a Cargo.lock file when run independently of cargo: